cloud-native-toolkit/ansible-aws-infra-openshift/README.md

  The [build-steps](build-steps.md) readme contains the manual steps using the AWS CLI to create the cloud environment.
 Will be migrated to Ansible for automation.

+ The [Access Guide](access-options.md) provides options tested for users to access provisioned servers in the AWS environment.

  The [Red Hat OpenShift on AWS (ROSA)](ROSA-cluster.md) documents the steps to build the OpenShift clusters.

  The [AWS-CLI-cmds readme](AWS-CLI-cmds.md) document contains the key AWS CLI commands that would be utilized for a build.
 These could be included in an Ansible playbook.
 Per above, investigating if it is easier to use Ansible command line calls to aws cli or aws modules.